 means areas with the likelihood to contain archaeological resources.
-Methods to identify archaeological potential are established by the Province, but municipal approaches which achieve the same objectives may also be used.
-The Ontario Heritage Act requires archaeological potential to be confirmed through archaeological fieldwork.
+Criteria for determining archaeological potential are established by the Province, but municipal approaches which achieve the same objectives may also be used.
+Archaeological potential is confirmed through archaeological fieldwork undertaken in accordance with the Ontario Heritage Act.